input-output-hk/stack2nix/README.md

 ## Installation

-There are three options.
+There are ttwo options.
 The first - using Nix is recommended.
 If there are difficulties please file an issue.

 ## Nix (recommended)